Ameynuddin/jobstruct/README.md

 ## Contact

-For any questions or feedback, please contact [your name] at [your email].
+For any questions or feedback, please contact me at md.ameynuddin@gmail.com.

 ---